The SAT College Admissions Exam

 The SAT is the most-frequently taken college admissions test on the West Coast.
 It is typically given seven times during the school year.
 Though Shorewood is usually a testing site, the SAT is administered by the College Board.

 Students will register for the SAT online through the College Board.
 If students took the PSAT in 10th and/ or 11th grade, then they have a College Board account.

 Registration will take a while--the College Board asks lots of questions--and you will need a photo of yourself that you can upload.

 If you qualify for free & reduced lunch, you will be eligible for a fee waiver to help pay for the test.
-See your counselor or Mrs. Roma.
+See your counselor or Mrs. Hurley.